How to undo and redo on a Mac: My complete guide for beginners

 The undo and redo functions work across macOS, but I've found that different apps use them differently!

-It’s cool that the shortcuts remain the same in most cases, but how undo interacts with files, text, and design elements varies depending on the app.
+While shortcuts stay consistent, how undo interacts with files, text, and design elements varies by application.

-How to undo something in Notes and other text apps
+How to undo in Notes and other text apps

 I think the undo command is essential when working with text.
 In applications like Notes, undo deleted text, formatting changes, or misplaced edits can be quickly brought back.